Su2001/SpotifyCharts/Readme.md

 ./build.sh

-How to test the different use cases: search(GET), after acessing the correspondent link for the use case add the following suffix after the .dev in the link:
+How to test the different use cases: search(GET), after accessing the correspondent link for the use case add the following suffix after the .dev in the link:
       /regular/search?song=a
   <br>for example:
       https://5001-cs-314474093647-default.cs-europe-west1-xedi.cloudshell.dev/regular/search?song=a

-topcharts(GET), after acessing the correspondent link for the use case add the following suffix after the .dev in the link:
+topcharts(GET), after accessing the correspondent link for the use case add the following suffix after the .dev in the link:
       /regular/top-charts?date=2017-01-01&country=Argentina
   <br>for example:
       https://5001-cs-314474093647-default.cs-europe-west1-xedi.cloudshell.dev/regular/top-charts?date=2017-01-01&country=Argentina

-song details(GET), after acessing the correspondent link for the use case add the following suffix after the .dev in the link:
+song details(GET), after accessing the correspondent link for the use case add the following suffix after the .dev in the link:
       /regular/song-details/1
   <br>for example:
       https://5003-cs-314474093647-default.cs-europe-west1-xedi.cloudshell.dev/regular/song-details/1